Things to do

 Distance: 18km one way

 Details: Twin Bridges track follows the route of the original Black Mountain Road, to the east of the current road.
-It diverges from Black Mountain Road 27km from the Kennedy Highway and rejoins it 2km from the top of the Bump Track.
-Closed by gates at both ends, it is a wide, open multi-use track for walkers and mountain bikers.
-Motor vehicles, trail bikes and horses are not allowed on Twin Bridges track.
+It diverges from Black Mountain Road 27km from the Kennedy Highway and rejoins it 2km from the top of the Bump track.
+Closed by gates at both ends, it is a multi-use track for walkers and mountain bikers.
+Motor vehicles, trail bikes and horses are not allowed on the Twin Bridges track.

 Horses are not permitted anywhere else in Kuranda or Mowbray national parks, including Twin Bridges track.

 Mountain bikes can be ridden on Black Mountain Road, the Bump Track and Twin Bridges track.
-Permits are required for commercial or organised group activities.
+Permits are required for commercial or organised events.
+View permits and fees for further information.

 Trail bikes are not allowed on the Twin Bridges or Bump tracks.